whatwatt-ch/whatwatt-go-documentation/docs/50-settings/rest-conventions.md

 --8<-- "../../_partials/auth-note.md"

-General conventions for using the local REST API to configure WhatWatt Go device settings.
+General conventions for using the local REST API to configure whatwatt Go device settings.

 ## HTTP Methods